opentok/opentok-react-native/README.md

 <img src="https://assets.tokbox.com/img/vonage/Vonage_VideoAPI_black.svg" height="48px" alt="Tokbox is now known as Vonage" />

+## Please note that this library is not officially supported by Vonage.
 React Native library for OpenTok iOS and Android SDKs

 - [opentok-react-native](#opentok-react-native)